exyi/coberec/docs/thesis/design.md

 > This may still create problems when relying on implicit conversions.
 > Hopefully, this is quite rare and will not lead to many problems.

+Since all references to the renamed symbols are symbols, nothing in the expression is invoked by name, we rename all usages automatically.

 ## External References

 The ExprCS code emitter must know everything about the symbols that are used in the code.